Qiskit/samplomatic/docs/guides/dressed_boxes.rst

 When applying operations on disjoint qubits simultaneously, the noise profile of the overall operation may not be equal to that of the constituent parts if they were to be applied in isolation.
 Similarly, for operations that ideally commute on the same qubits, the noise profile associated with the individual operations may not commute and could be different altogether if the order of the operations changed.
 Protocols for suppressing, mitigating, and correcting noise therefore need to know the context in which it arises.
-Samplomatic therefore uses box instructions to reason about collections of circuit operations that should be treated as having a stable noise context, and uses annotations on boxes to allow users declare and configure intent.
+Samplomatic therefore uses box instructions to reason about collections of circuit operations that should be treated as having a stable noise context, and uses annotations on boxes to allow users to declare and configure intent.

 Every box is a scope that owns a set of qubits and operations that act on those qubits, and a list of annotations.
 Samplomatic annotations specify *directives* and *dressings*.